awsdocs/aws-systems-manager-user-guide/doc_source/sysman-service-role.md

    }
    ```

-1. Use [New\-IAMRole](https://docs.aws.amazon.com/powershell/latest/reference/items/New-IAMRole.html) as follows to create a service role\.
+1. Open PowerShell in administrative mode, and in the directory where you created the JSON file, run [New\-IAMRole](https://docs.aws.amazon.com/powershell/latest/reference/items/New-IAMRole.html) as follows to create a service role\.
 This example creates a role named `SSMServiceRole`\.
 You can choose another name if you prefer\.

    ```
    New-IAMRole `